Mónica Spear

 Mónica Spear Mootz (1 October 1984 – 6 January 2014) was a Venezuelan actress, model and beauty pageant titleholder who won Miss Venezuela 2004.
-She also represented Venezuela at Miss Universe 2005 in Bangkok, Thailand where she finished as 4th runner-up.
+She represented Venezuela at Miss Universe 2005 in Bangkok, Thailand and finished as 4th runner-up.
+After her modeling career, she became a successful actress in Venezuelan telenovelas, and in the United States.
+Spear was murdered on 6 January 2014 along with her ex-husband, Thomas Berry, during a highway robbery while they vacationed in Venezuela with their five-year-old daughter, who survived the shooting.
+Spear's murder sparked a wave of anti-government protests in Venezuela over rising crime in Venezuela.